andygrove/riff-io/README.md

 as [Audio Video Interleave](https://en.wikipedia.org/wiki/Audio_Video_Interleave) (AVI) and [Waveform Audio File Format](https://en.wikipedia.org/wiki/WAV) (WAV).

+## Looking For New Maintainers

+I am no longer maintaining this crate and would be happy to transfer it to new maintainers.

 ## Features

 - Provides access to file metadata containing the file structure (lists and chunks)